-Sibley Morosco (Artistic Director) founded Main Street Ballet in 1988 in Southbury, CT with the intent on training dancers in the finest tradition of the renown American ballet masters under whom she studied and bringing the great classic ballets to her students and the community.
+Sibley Morosco (Founding Director, Main Street Ballet School) founded Main Street Ballet in 1988 in Southbury, CT with the intent on training dancers in the finest tradition of the renown American ballet masters under whom she studied and bringing the great classic ballets to her students and the community.
 To date, she has produced and presented the full-length productions of Sleeping Beauty, Giselle, Coppelia, Swan Lake, Don Quixote, Pas de Quatre, excerpts from Raymonda and Nutcracker which celebrated its 20-year anniversary in 2008.

 Over the past 20 years she has guided Main Street Ballet from a one-room studio with 3 students to its present full-facility location with a student body of over 150 young dancers and six faculty members.
 In 1992, she founded Main Street Theater fostering young actors with a specialty in producing Shakespeare, mysteries, and musical theater.
 Ms. Morosco has